Bratanis/univie_dse/README.md

 # How do I get local access to this repository?

 To work optimally with this repository, you should mirror it to your local workstation.
 To do this, use the `git clone <yourRepoUrl>` command.
-To get hold of the required repository URL scroll up till you see a blue button labeled Clone - click it.
+To get hold of the required repository URL, scroll until you see a blue button labelled Clone - click it.
 Select the URL provided by “Clone with HTTPS”.
 This should be similar to https://git01lab.cs.univie.ac.at/......

 An alternative would be “Clone with SSH”.
-We typically only recommend it if you have already a bit of experience with Git and SSH.
-For example, because this would require you to create public and private keys for authentication reasons.
+We typically only recommend it if you already have some experience with Git and SSH.
+For example, this would require you to create public and private keys for authentication reasons.

-**Problems with the certificates**: If you are experiencing problems cloning your Git repository and you are experiencing problems with certificate validation, a quick solution is to turn it off (as a last resort).
+**Problems with the certificates**: If you are experiencing problems cloning your Git repository and you are experiencing issues with certificate validation, a quick solution is to turn it off (as a last resort).
 You can use the following command: git config --global http.sslVerify false

-If you work concurrently on multiple programming tasks the use of branches and branching based **source code management strategies** is recommended.
+If you work concurrently on multiple programming tasks, using branches and branch-based **source code management strategies** is recommended.
 The assignment provides tips and recommendations on this area.
-If you want to learn about branches in a relaxed tutorial environment we recommend to check out https://try.github.io/ Dont'f forget to merge, before the deadline, each relevant branch back into the master branch when a programming task implementation was completed.
+If you want to learn about branches in a relaxed tutorial environment, we recommend: https://try.github.io/ Don't forget to merge, before the deadline, each relevant branch back into the master branch when a programming task implementation was completed.

 # How do I use this repository?

 Clone this repository as indicated above.
-Then you can interact with it based on standard git commands, such as, `git add`, `commit`, `push`, `checkout` etc. To do so you will need to specify your name and email address after the initial clone.
+Then you can interact with it based on standard git commands, such as `git add`, `commit`, `push`, `checkout` etc. To do so, you must specify your name and email address after the initial clone.
 This information is subsequently automatically used during each commit.
 Use the following commands to do so:

 > `git config --global user.name "My name"`